Where To Stay in Paris

 How to get to Saint Germain from Paris airports?

-- From Charles de Gaulle Airport (CDG) always take RER line “B” and go to the Saint-Michel – Notre-Dame station.
-After that, you have three options to get to the district.
+- From the Charles de Gaulle Airport (CDG) always take RER line “B” and go to the Saint-Michel – Notre-Dame station.
+After that, you have three options for how to get to the district.
 If you don’t have heavy luggage, you can go on foot.
-From the station, it is about 10 minutes' walk away.
-Alternatively, you can go to the metro – purple line No. 4 and take two stops to the station Saint-Germain-des-Prés.
-Also, the third option is to take a taxi.
-All the public transport routes take about 45 – 55 minutes, and taxi roughly 1 hour.
+From the station it is about 10 minutes walk away.
+Or you can go to the metro – purple line No. 4 and take two stops to the station Saint-Germain-des-Prés.
+And the third option is to take a taxi.
+All the public transport ways take about 45 – 55 minutes, taxi about 60 minutes.

-- From Orly Airport (ORY), always take the Orlybus and go five stops to the station Denfert-Rochereau-Métro-RER.
-From here you can swap to the metro – purple line No. 4, from station Denfert-Rochereau and go six stops to Saint-Germain-des-Prés station.
+- From the Orly Airport (ORY), always take the Orlybus and go five stops to the station Denfert-Rochereau-Métro-RER.
+From here you can change to the metro – purple line No. 4, from station Denfert-Rochereau and go six stops to the station Saint-Germain-des-Prés.
 This way takes about 45 – 50 minutes.
 Taxi takes about 40 minutes.

-2) If you want something cozier, try Freddy’s restaurant/bar, it is a lovely hidden gem in Paris!
+2) If you want something cozier, try Freddy’s restaurant/bar, it is a very nice hidden gem in Paris!

-3) If you are on the budget or want to eat late at night, try this fantastic restaurant – Cook’n Saj.
-Again, if you are happy here, please leave your comments on this site.
+3) If you are on the budget or want to eat at late night, try this fantastic restaurant – Cook’n Saj.
+Again, if you were satisfied here, comment on this site, please.

 Want to buy wine for a great night?